metal-stack/docs/docs/src/development/proposals/MEP8/README.md

   // Label to enhance readability
   Label     *string
   // Size given in kubernetes resource metrics
-  // if "-1" is given the rest of the device will be used Size      string
+  // if "-1" is given the rest of the device will be used, this requires Number to be the highest in this partition Size      string
   // GUID of this partition
   GUID      *GUID